 G. Disciplinary Proceedings – Employees (Faculty, Staff and Vendors)

-The Director of Human Resources is responsible for implementing the investigation and disciplinary proceedings for complaints brought against employees under this policy.
+The Executive Director of Human Resources is responsible for implementing the investigation and disciplinary proceedings for complaints brought against employees under this policy.

 The accused employee may request a written statement of the charges.
 The accused may also request a hearing to present his or her side of the case.
 Such a hearing is not the same as a trial in a court of law, and the accused may not bring legal counsel.
 Trinity may direct the hearing to take place by telephone or other electronic means in order to protect the safety of others.

-The Director of Human Resources will chair the hearing and may invite the employee’s supervisor or another senior administrator to be part of the hearing as the facts warrant.
+The Executive Director of Human Resources will chair the hearing and may invite the employee’s supervisor or another senior administrator to be part of the hearing as the facts warrant.

 The hearing is for the purpose of illuminating the facts and obtaining evidence.
 Once all evidence is presented, the hearing concludes.
-The Director of Human Resources will notify the accused in writing of the results of the hearing process.
+The Executive Director of Human Resources will notify the accused in writing of the results of the hearing process.

-If the complaint is directed against an employee of a vendor who does business with Trinity, the DHR will notify the vendor’s supervisor on campus and discuss the vendor’s processes for complaint management.
+If the complaint is directed against an employee of a vendor who does business with Trinity, the VPHR will notify the vendor’s supervisor on campus and discuss the vendor’s processes for complaint management.
 In most cases, Trinity will seek the immediate suspension of the vendor employee from campus, and may request that person to be permanently removed from the staff working at Trinity.